microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 Note the following about these methods:

--   If multiple clients simultaneously move an item, then that item will be moved to the destination indicated by move of the client whose edit is ordered last.
+-   If multiple clients simultaneously move an item, then that item will be moved to the destination indicated by the move of the client whose edit is ordered last.
--   A removed item may be restored as a result of a simultaneous move operation from another client.
-For example, if one client removes items 3-5, and another client simultaneously moves items 4 and 5, then, if the move operation is ordered last, only item 3 is removed (items 4 and 5 are restored and moved to their destination by the move operation).
-If the remove operation is ordered last, then all three items will be removed.
+-   A moved item may be removed as a result of a simultaneous remove operation from another client.
+For example, if one client moves items 3-5, and another client simultaneously removes items 4 and 5, then, if the remove operation is ordered last, items 4 and 5 are removed from their destination by the remove operation.
+If the move operation is ordered last, then all three items will be moved to the destination.

 For the meaning of "simultaneously", see [Types of distributed data structures]({{< relref "overview.md" >}}).